Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Other cases of crystalline topological phases with wallpaper group symmetry

 Then consider the local fermion parity and its rotation and reflection symmetry properties:

-hence these 12 Majorana fermions can be gapped out by some proper interactions in a symmetric way, and the no-open-edge condition is satisfied.
+hence these 12 Majorana modes can be gapped out by some proper interactions in a symmetric way, and the no-open-edge condition is satisfied.
 As a consequence, all obstruction-free 1D block-states form the following group:

-and the group elements can be labeled by $n_1$ and $n_1'$ that represent the number of decorated Majorana chains/1D FSPT states on 1D block labeled by $\tau_1$.
-Then we see that all obstruction-free block-states form the following group:
+and the group elements can be labeled by $m_1$ and $m_1'$ that represent the number of decorated Majorana chains/1D FSPT states on 1D block labeled by $\tau_1$.
+Different obstruction free block-states can be labeled by: